 Some are deliberately investing in multiple outcomes for multiple end users to achieve financial and impact diversification and/or scale (owing to a growing supply of impactoriented capital from asset owners but a limited investment universe).
-These investors want to be opportunistic as to what the portfolio mix looks like, so that they can optimise their impact in light of changing market circumstances.
+These investors want to be but recognise that there are limited investment opportunistic as to what the portfolio mix looks like, so that they can optimise their impact in light of changing market circumstances.

-Other investors are deliberately investing in frontier markets (either in very underinvested geographies and/or new products or innovations in the marketplace).
-These markets typically lack track record and investors do not yet have clarity on the bundle of strategies that they will invest in.
+Other investors are deliberately investing in frontier markets (either in very underinvested geographies and/or new products or performance could realistically be achieved by innovations in the marketplace).
+These markets a strategy.
+This requires experience and focus, typically lack track record and investors do not yet have clarity on the bundle of strategies that they will invest in.